Safe Control for Soft-Rigid Robots with Self-Contact using Control Barrier Functions: Preliminaries and System Formulation

-\begin{definition} (\textit{Relative degree} \cite{Khalil2002}) The relative degree of a (sufficiently many times) differentiable function $b:\mathbb{R}^{n} \rightarrow\mathbb{R}$ with respect to system (\ref{eqn:affine}) is the number of times it needs to be differentiated along its dynamics until any component of the control $\bm u$ explicitly shows in the corresponding derivative. \end{definition}
+\begin{definition} (\textit{Relative degree} \cite{Khalil2002}) The relative degree of a differentiable function $b:\mathbb{R}^{n} \rightarrow\mathbb{R}$ w.r.t. system (\ref{eqn:affine}) is the number of times it must be differentiated along the dynamics until any component of $\bm u$ appears in the corresponding derivative. \end{definition}